On the (non) existence of viscosity solutions of multi-time Hamilton-Jacobi equations

-Then $u^*$ and $u_*$ are, respectively, a sub and a supersolution of \eqref{appendix eq hj}, see Theorem 2.14 in \cite{bardi}, and satisfy $u^*(0,\cdot)=u_*(0,\cdot)=u_0$ on $\R^n$.
-By applying the comparison principle stated in Proposition \ref{prop appendix comparison}, we infer $u^*\leqslant u_*$ on $\ccyl$.
+We can therefore apply the comparison principle stated in Proposition \ref{prop appendix comparison} to infer that $u^*\leqslant u_*$ on $\ccyl$.
 Since the other inequality is obvious by definition, we get that $u$ is continuous on $\ccyl$, solves \eqref{appendix eq hj} in the viscosity sense and takes the initial datum $u_0$ at $t=0$.
 It is left to show the Lipschitz continuity of $u$.
-By the comparison principle and the definition of $u$ we get
+To this aim, note that, for every fixed $h\in\R^n$, the function $u_h(t,x):=u(t+h,x)$ is a continuous solution to \eqref{appendix eq hj} with initial condition $u_h(0,x)=u(h,x)$.
+From the fact that $|u(t+h,x)-u(0,x)|\leqslant M(t+h)$ for every $(t,x)\in\ccyl$ one easily see that $u_h$ satisfies condition \eqref{condition} with $\alpha:=2Mh$ and $M_\alpha:=M$.
+By applying Proposition \ref{prop appendix comparison} to the continuous solutions $u_h, u$, we get

 In other words, the function $u$ is $M$-Lipschitz in $t$.
 Using the fact that $u$ is a subsolution of \eqref{appendix eq hj}, we get that $u$ satisfies

 in the viscosity sense.
 By the coercivity of $F$, we conclude that $u(t,\cdot)$ is Lipschitz for every $t>0$, with a constant only depending on $u_0$ and $F$, see for instance Lemma 2.5 in \cite{barles_book}.